 - Picking up some Groff’s sweet bologna at any neighborhood market

-- Stopping by Root’s Country Market, Lancaster Central Market or Green Dragon Farmer’s Market for produce, sweets and pretzel sandwiches (at the Green Dragon)
+- Stopping by Root’s Country Market and Auction (on Tuesdays), Central Market Lancaster, the oldest, continuously running public farmers’ market in the country, or the Green Dragon Farmer’s Market for produce, sweets and pretzel sandwiches (at the Green Dragon)

-- Visiting Lapp’s farm around 4pm to watch them milking the cows and then trying their ice cream
+- Visiting Lapp Valley Farm Creamery around 4pm to watch them milking the cows and then trying their ice cream

 - Go to breakfast at Bright’s in Ephrata for the dippy eggs and scrapple